 Try as I might, I’ve still not managed to make it inside the Jamek Mosque.
 The first time I got lost and confess I gave up after a long day of sight-seeing (which is stupid, because it is actually very easy to find) and the second time it was closed for renovation.
-Nevertheless, Jamek Mosque is worth a visit (if it’s open/you can find it) because it is the oldest mosque in the city (it was built in 1907).
+Nevertheless, Jamek Mosque is worth a visit (if it’s open/you can find it), being the oldest mosque in the city (it was built in 1907).

-On the subject of mosques, the National Mosque of Malaysia offers an interesting photograph – although more modern, the design is based on the Grand Mosque in Mecca and features a domed roof that has 18 points to represent Malaysia’s 13 states and the 5 pillars of Islam.
+On the subject of mosques, the National Mosque of Malaysia offers an interesting photograph.
+Although more modern, the design is based on the Grand Mosque in Mecca and features a domed roof that has 18 points to represent Malaysia’s 13 states and the 5 pillars of Islam.
 Plus, there is a 75 metre high minaret.
-A fair view of the top of the mosque can be seen from up KL Tower.

-Having spent time in India, I was impressed by the ability of Little India in KL to transport me to another country with its sights, scents and tastes.
-Little India (Jalan Masjid India) is a good place to wander through stalls catering to the Indian locals in the city while the streets from Jamek Mosque to Little India have plenty of Indian restaurants and stalls serving typical Indian treats.
-Food.
-Heaven.
-Try Thali and don’t forget to dispense with the cutlery – get stuck in with your fingers.
+Having spent time in India, I was impressed by the ability of Little India in Kuala Lumpur to transport me to another country with its sights, scents and tastes.
+Little India (Jalan Masjid India) is a good place to wander through stalls catering to the Indian locals in the city while the streets from Jamek Mosque to Little India have plenty of Indian restaurants and stalls serving typical Indian treats… food heaven!
+Try the Thali and don’t forget to dispense with the cutlery – get stuck in with your fingers.

-A cross between a mosque and a western train station in style, the Old Railway Station is as beautiful as it is functional.
+A cross between a Moorish-style mosque and a Victorian-era British train station in style, the Old Kuala Lumpur Railway Station is as beautiful as it is functional.